hadisrour6/TA-Trading-Bot/README.md

     When both RSI and MACD buying conditions are met, the bot will buy.

-    When both RSU and MACD selling conditions are met, the bot will sell.
+    When both RSI and MACD selling conditions are met, the bot will sell.

 **Results**